daviddcs/nsst/Docs/log.md

 Added more responsive ENY CAP, friendly on request CAP now works somewhat.
 Updated CF file with more designations and sorted layers.
 Updated OOB (light)

 #### 091700ZJUN2019
 SAG Nicholas Vello, can now be activated in IADS comm's menu.
-Worked on some friendly cap for 3 hours, that now dosen't seem to work in MP.
+Worked on some friendly cap for 3 hours, that now doesn't seem to work in MP.
 Miz files are done using latest BETA build.
 Which has some oddities in gameplay. ..
 Corrected ATO reg.
 Texaco FL.
 Last but not least, did a setup for A-10C presets.